skeeto/skeeto.github.com/_posts/2021-09-15-OpenBSD-s-pledge-and-unveil-from-Python.markdown

 Python functions that accept paths, such as `open`, generally accept either strings or bytes.
 On unix-like systems, [paths are fundamentally bytestrings][wtf] and not necessarily Unicode, so it's necessary to accept bytes.
-Since strings are nearly always more convenient, they takes both.
+Since strings are nearly always more convenient, they take both.
 The `unveil` wrapper here will do the same.
 If it's a string, encode it, otherwise pass it straight through.